JEcheverria18/givemefreescribdnow409/README.md

 <h2> Hi there!</h2>

-I'm Juan from the West Coast USA and I am currently working on my graduate research project focused on attention mechanisms and classical control.
-I really enjoy learning about the most current AI trends as well older ones.
-Other passions include architecture, cars, house projects and the stockmarket.
+I'm Juan from the West Coast USA I am recent MS graduate that just completed his research project focused on predicting classical control signal with attention mechanism borrowed from LLMs.
+I really enjoy learning about AI as well quantum computing and hope to one day contribute in this field.

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>